 an online encyclopedia that includes bibliographies and a discussion board.

-The electronic editions of record for local, regional, and national U.S. newspapers compiled in a single database.
+1690-1922.
+Electronic editions-of-record for local, regional, and national U.S. newspapers compiled in a single database.
 Paid ads are excluded.
-Covers 1690-1922.

 Books, media, Web sites, databases, art work, and more.